th1275/sparse_numba/README.md

 BSD 3-Clause License

 ### License Statement of OpenBLAS:
-DLL of OpenBLAS can be obtained from: https://github.com/OpenMathLib/OpenBLAS
+DLL of OpenBLAS can be obtained from build: https://github.com/OpenMathLib/OpenBLAS DLL of SuperLU can be obtained from build: https://github.com/xiaoyeli/superlu

 ## Citation